-How does user-centred design (UCD) fit into Agile, a project management methodology designed to manage development in a quick and incremental way?
+How does user-centered design (UCD) fit into Agile, a project management methodology designed to manage development in a quick and incremental way?

 By definition, Agile is a set of development methodologies of dividing work into quick and short ‘sprints’, allowing for frequent reassessments of project direction and adaptation of plans where necessary.

-User-centred design (UCD) is also a framework, focusing on usability goals, user behaviours which aims to put the user at the heart of the process.
+User-centered design (UCD) is also a framework, focusing on usability goals, user behaviors which aims to put the user at the heart of the process.

 But when priorities can change as frequently as every two weeks, how can we as UX designers ensure research and design meet demanding deadlines?
-Especially when user-centred design has the challenges of involving humans.
+Especially when the user-centered design has the challenges of involving humans.
 Wonderful, insight-filled, contradicting and demanding humans.

 Let’s start with looking at the foundations of Agile via its manifesto and principles.